Home/Journal

 2. Obtain a Gas Safety Certificate (CP12) after each check.

-3. Provide a copy of the certificate to existing tenants within 28 days of the check being carried out.
+3. Provide a copy of the certificate to existing tenants within 28 days of the check.

 4. Provide a copy to new tenants before they move in.